ModelInference/texada/README.md

 To integrate with Texada, the location of SPOT headers and library will need to be inputted to uservars.mk (see "Building the project" below), so make note of where it is being extracted.

-Note that SPOT requires the installation of the [Boost](http://www.boost.org/) libraries.
+Texada currently is only compatible with Versions 1.2.4-1.2.6 of SPOT.
+Note that these versions require the installation of the [Boost](http://www.boost.org/) libraries.
 Its full functionality requires Python 2.0+ headers, but if these are not already installed, they can be omitted for the purposes of Texada.

 To install SPOT, navigate to the extracted SPOT folder and run these commands: